LAMMA ISLAND IS JUST 30 MINUTES FROM BUSTLING HONG KONG, BUT ITS LAID-BACK VIBE MAKES IT FEEL LIKE IT’S A WORLD AWAY, WRITES BERNARD O’RIORDAN

 With its quaint little houses, golden sandy beaches, abundant sunshine and incredibly fresh seafood, Lamma Island is like an oasis in the middle of the South China Sea.

-When you first arrive at Lamma, just a 30-minute ferry ride from Hong Kong, the first thing you notice are dozens of tiny fishing boats bobbing around on the turquoise waters.
+When you arrive at Lamma, Hong Kong’s third biggest island, the first thing you notice are dozens of tiny fishing boats bobbing around on the turquoise waters.

 Further on there are gardens full of bright hibiscus and camellia, fringed by papaya trees and banana plants, making it a popular escape from the noisy crowds of Hong Kong Island.